Uzbekistan Discovery Trails : April 25th to May 2nd

 – All airport transfers during tour in Suv / Mini Van

-– Train – Tashkent to Samarkand AND Bukhara to Khiva
+– High Speed Train – Tashkent to Samarkand AND Bukhara to Tashkent

 – Service charges